bytebase/bytebase.com-old/content/blog/integrate-sql-review-into-github.md

 ### Pros and Cons

-✅ Easy to configure.
-Point-and-Click configuration.
+✅ **Easy to configure.** Point-and-Click configuration.

-✅ Advanced SQL Review capabilities.
-Because Bytebase can connect to the database to fetch the structure and statistic, it can provide more advanced SQL Review capabilities.
+✅ **Advanced SQL Review capabilities.** Because Bytebase can connect to the database to fetch the structure and statistic, it can provide more advanced SQL Review capabilities.

-✅ Multiple SQL Review policies in effect at the same time.
-Multiple SQL Review policies can be configured, associated with specific environments (Test, Prod).
+✅ **Multiple SQL Review policies in effect at the same time.** Multiple SQL Review policies can be configured, associated with specific environments (Test, Prod).

-✅ Integration with CD, which automatically triggers the subsequent SQL deployment process after the SQL Review passes and the code is merged, enabling a streamlined database CI/CD experience.
+✅ **Integration with CD.** Automatically triggers the subsequent SQL deployment process after the SQL Review passes and the code is merged, enabling a streamlined database CI/CD experience.
 This unifies the SQL Review standards between the application developer and DBA teams.

-✅ No need to specify database type.
-Bytebase can connect to the database to determine the database type automatically.
+✅ **No need to specify database type.** Bytebase can connect to the database to determine the database type automatically.

-❌ Paid subscription.
-Bytebase Enterprise subscription is required.
+❌ **Paid subscription.** Bytebase Enterprise subscription is required.

-❌ More setup.
-Users need to deploy Bytebase Console and prepare the database environment.
+❌ **More setup.** Users need to deploy Bytebase Console and prepare the database environment.

-❌ Single presentation.
-SQL Review results can only be viewed in the file being reviewed and there is no overview of SQL Review results.
+❌ **Single presentation.** SQL Review results can only be viewed in the file being reviewed and there is no overview of SQL Review results.

 ## Comparison Table